KooshaYeganeh/Limiter/README.md

 Limit Permissions for commands and compilers in Linux Server for Better Security

-> HELP for complete commands
+> HELP me for complete commands with pull requests